christianwach/bp-groups-civicrm-sync/readme.txt

 == Description ==

-A port of the Drupal civicrm_og_sync module for WordPress that enables two-way synchronisation between BuddyPress Groups and CiviCRM.
-It does not rely on any core CiviCRM files, since any required (or adapted) methods are included.
+This plugin provides two-way synchronisation between *CiviCRM Groups* and *BuddyPress Groups* in a similar way to the Drupal *Organic Groups CiviCRM* module.
 For each *BuddyPress* group, the plugin will automatically create two *CiviCRM* groups:

 * A "normal" (mailing list) group containing a contact record for each corresponding *BuddyPress* group member.
 This group is assigned the same name as the linked *BuddyPress* group.
 * An "ACL" group containing the contact record of the administrators of the corresponding *BuddyPress* group.
 This gives *BuddyPress* group admins the ability to view and edit members of their group in *CiviCRM*.